PersonMeetup/frontiercorps/src/readme/launch.md

 ---
 title: A Peak Behind the Curtain
-description: Formerly known as the README!
+description: Written for the initial launch, this originally served as the README.
+date: 2021-11-15
 layout: layouts/article.njk
 ---
 # A Peak Behind the Curtain